 For a more secluded outdoor experience, take on the Deem Hills Circumference Trail.
 This route is great for beginners and offers about six miles of excellent desert views.
-If you conquer this trek and are up for more of a challenge, try out the Ridgeline trail, which is must more difficult, but worth the muscle burn.
+If you conquer this trek and are up for more of a challenge, try out the Ridgeline trail, which is much more difficult, but worth the muscle burn.

 For a taste of Arizona history and true outdoor beauty, hit the White Tanks just outside of Phoenix city limits.
 The White Tank Mountain Regional Park offers everything from short day hikes to overnight backpacking adventures.
 Hit the easy, one-mile Waterfall Trail after a good rain for views that’ll bring tears to your eyes!
 It’s so beautiful, you won’t know how to act.
 Also be sure to check out the rock art, or “petroglyphs,” left behind by ancient Arizonans hundreds of years ago.

 The most popular hiking spot in Phoenix is also one of the most challenging — get your legs in gear for this trek at Camelback Mountain.
 The Echo Canyon Trail at Camelback Mountain is only 1.23 miles to the summit, but get ready to climb!
 You’ll ascend just over 1200ft, but trust us – the views are worth the sweat!

 Don’t let the short 0.9-mile distance to the top of “A” Mountain fool you!
 It’s steep and quite the climb, but worth the sweat.
 Plan your hike just before sunrise or sunset for Tempe skyline views.
 Plus, the restaurants and bars along Mill Avenue are super convenient for a post-hike treat!

 Explore the largest municipal park in the world (it’s a big deal)!
 South Mountain Park offers 17,000 acres of desert wilderness complete with 58 miles of trails for bikers, runners, and hikers.
 Make sure to bring your phone, the views at the top of the ridge are selfie-worthy!
 Fitt Tip: Enter through the Pima Canyon entrance and take the Hidden Valley trailhead for a little bouldering fun.